appacademy/graduated-job_seeker-program/pairboarding-problems/w2d4-b.md

     if (letterMap[letterA] === undefined) {
       letterMap[letterA] = letterB;
     } else if (letterMap[letterA] !== letterB) {
-      // Eles if letterA already exists in the map, but it does not map to
+      // If letterA already exists in the map, but it does not map to
       // letterB, that means that A is mapping to more than one letter. return false;
     }